PryvX/pryvx/phe/phe.md

-# Paillier Homomorphic Encryption (PHE)
+# Partial Homomorphic Encryption (PHE)

-Paillier Homomorphic Encryption (PHE) is a public-key cryptosystem with homomorphic properties, allowing operations on encrypted data without decrypting it.
+Partial Homomorphic Encryption (PHE) is a public-key cryptosystem with homomorphic properties, allowing operations on encrypted data without decrypting it.

 ## Mathematical Definition